TerrorByteTW/Honeypot/README.md

 Prerequisites:

-- Java 17 (You may compile with Java 18, but Java 17 is what Minecraft servers 1.17.1+ are required to use.
+- Java 17 (You may compile with Java 18, but Java 17 is what Minecraft servers 1.18+ are required to use.
 I'd compile for that version since most servers will be using Java 17)
 - Maven 3.8.6+ (That is what I used for compiling this project, so I'd recommend just using that version at least.
-I do know from prior experience that the maven packaged with package managers such as `apt` does _not_ function properly.)
+I do know from prior experience that the maven installed via package managers such as `apt` does _not_ function properly.)

 1. Clone the repository.
 This will clone the master branch.
 If you wish to pull development branches, specify that accordingly